 “I don’t assume the regulation or the Constitution requires it,” he stated.

-The Supreme Court has two times upheld the Affordable Care Act and could, in all likelihood, be requested to not forget the Texas case as correctly.
+The Supreme Court has two times upheld the Affordable Care Act and could, in all likelihood, be requested not to forget the Texas case as correctly.

 When asked about the Trump administration’s function, Yost said: “Their intention is lower-priced health care for everybody.
 I suppose they’re looking to Congress to skip a better regulation.”